This information is intended for use by health professionals

 The tetracyclines are excreted in the urine and in the faeces.
 Renal clearance is by glomerular filtration.
 Up to 55% of a dose is eliminated unchanged in the urine; concentrations in the urine of up to 300µg/ml of tetracycline may be reached two hours after a usual dose is taken and be maintained for up to 12 hours.
 Urinary excretion is increased if urine is alkalinised.
 The tetracyclines are excreted in the bile where concentrations 5-25 times those in plasma can occur.
 Since there is some enterohepatic reabsorption complete elimination is slow.
 Considerable quantities occur in the faeces after administration.

-Lactose, Pregelatinised starch, Alginic acid, Sodium starch glycollate, Purified talc, Sodium lauryl sulphate, Magnesium stearate, Gelatin, Sucrose, Titanium dioxide (E171), Sunset yellow FCF (E110) and Wax polish.
+Lactose, Pregelatinised starch, Alginic acid, Sodium starch glycollate, Purified talc, Sodium laurilsulfate, Magnesium stearate, Gelatin, Sucrose Syrup 70%, Titanium dioxide (E171), Sunset yellow FCF (E110) and Wax polish.

 Blister packs containing 28 tablets.